 Though the story is set in the time after the US-sponsored Afghan Jihad had ended but the army operations against terrorist sanctuaries inside Pakistan depicted in the novel are a vivid reminder of what actually happened in Pakistan Army’s operations against the TTP in Swat and Waziristan.
 As the plot progresses, one reads about different Generals, ‘Sheikhs’ and ‘Imams’, and one can easily recognize these characters from a Pakistani perspective.

 For the international audience too, this book, though a work of fiction, gives a very accurate insider’s view to the decentralized, asymmetrical warfare that Pakistan had to encounter as the after-effect of the American War on Terror.
 The reader gets to see the life of a Pakistani commando who not only observes terrorists very closely, but also plays a key role in eliminating them.
 It shows the western reader what the average and the not-so-average Pakistani has gone through since the Russian and American adventure in Afghanistan.

-The story of Kamal Khan is filled with courage and guts, violence and pain, and sometimes disgust too but that is what makes the plot very real and life-like.
+The story of Kamal Khan is filled with courage and guts, violence and pain, and sometimes feelings of disgust too, but that is what makes the plot very real and life-like.
 If this novel was made into a Hollywood action thriller, which it very well can be, it will be quite gripping and a treat for the fans of this genre, though it might be rated for violence and language.
 At the end of the day, it is the truth that one wants to see.